davelosert/gh-org-license-audit/README.md

 ### 📦 Installing

-This is a gh CLI Extension.
+This is a [GitHub CLI](gh-cli) Extension.
 To install and setup the CLI tool, you can use the following commands:

 ```bash
 # install extension